MASILab/MaCRUISE/README.md

 ```

-- You will see the final egmentation file in "../MaCRUISE/MaCRUISE/Output/SegRefine"
+- You will see the final segmentation file in "../MaCRUISE/MaCRUISE/Output/SegRefine"
 - You will see the final surface file in "../MaCRUISE/MaCRUISE/Output/Surfaces" and "../MaCRUISE/MaCRUISE/Output/Surfaces_FreeView"
 - You will see the final a overlay pdf in "../MaCRUISE/MaCRUISE/Output/PDF"